Small noise may diversify collective motion in Vicsek model: Introduction

-The Vicsek model has attracted much interesting from various fields including biology, physics, control theory and mathematics, where a fundamental reason is that such a model captures some common features of a number of actual systems.
-For example, the phase transition of this model has similarity to the phase transition of ferromagnetic\cite{Vicsek1995,Toner2005} and the phenomenon of superconduction\cite{Alicea2005,Dmitriev2012}; the variations of this model can be used to study the collective motion of a wide range of biological systems such as colony of cells, flocks of birds and swarm of locusts\cite{Buhl2006,Baskaran2009,Bialek2012,Belmonte2008}, and are also related to some engineering applications such as the distributed computation and formation control of multi-agent systems\cite{Li2010,Olshevsky2011,sakvin}.
-Another important reason is that the Vicsek model has become an entry point for the theoretic research of complex systems because it reveals a simple local interacting rule can result in rich global behaviors.
+The SPP system (also referred to as the \emph{Vicsek model}) is of interest to biologists, physicists, control theorists, and mathematicians because it captures common features of a number of real-world systems and is considered as a minimal model \cite{Vicsek2012}.
+For example, the SPP system's phase transition is similar to the ferromagnetic phase transition \cite{Vicsek1995,Toner2005} and to superconduction \cite{Alicea2005,Dmitriev2012}.
+Variations of the Vicsek model can be applied to study the collective motion of a wide range of biological systems such as cell colonies, flocks of birds, and swarms of locusts \cite{Buhl2006,Baskaran2009,Bialek2012,Belmonte2008}, and are also related to certain engineering applications such as the distributed computation and formation control of multi-agent systems [15-17].
+Another important reason that the Vicsek model has become a common approach to theoretical research on complex systems is because it represents a simple, local rule of interaction that results in complex, global behavior.